-You are being asked to vote on: (i) the election of three directors to serve three-year terms expiring in 2022; (ii) the ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 28, 2019; and (iii) a nonbinding, advisory proposal to approve the compensation paid to our Named Executives, otherwise known as a "say-on-pay" proposal.
+You are being asked to vote on: (i) the election of three directors to serve three-year terms expiring in 2023; (ii) approval of the amendment to our Articles of Incorporation; (iii) ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 26, 2020; and (iv) a non-binding, advisory proposal to approve the compensation paid to our Named Executives, otherwise known as a "say-on-pay" proposal.
 These matters are more fully described in this proxy statement.